qlik-demo-team/qdt-components/docs/components/QdtSequencer.md

-# QdtSequencer: *Create an animation*
+# QdtSequencer

 ![QdtSequencer](../assets/sequencer.png "QdtSequencer")

-- Loop through a dimension and make selections.
+- Loop through a dimension in a given interval.
+- Decide if you want to make selections or not.
+- Υou can show/hide the navigation and control start/pause with a key stroke like 32 for spacebar.

 ## Properties